mpcen/1es-ai-hackathon/README.md

 -   `license-sourcer` - Used to source licenses from ClearlyDefined.io's database and build the raw dataset used for training.
 This project includes several scripts that help clean, normalize, and balance the dataset.

--   `api` - A simple Node.js API that serves the model and provides a simple interface for making predictions.
+-   `api` - A simple Node.js API that runs inference on the model.
+This API is hosted on Azure App Service.

     -   You must download the model from https://mpcenlegal001.blob.core.windows.net/mpcen-legal-001/models.zip and extract it to `api/models` for the API to work.

+    -   You must quantize the trained model in order to be served by Node.js.
+Use `python3 -m convert --quantize --model_id mpcen/legal-001`

     -   `API Endpoints:`

         -   POST: https://mpcen-legal-001.azurewebsites.net/